Medformatik/CrossDrop/README.md

 CrossDrop is based on [NearDrop](https://github.com/grishka/NearDrop), a Swift implementation of Nearby Share for macOS.

+> [!IMPORTANT]
-**⚠️ This is a work in progress.
+> **⚠️ This is a work in progress.
 It is not yet feature-complete, and it is not yet stable.
 It is not yet ready for production use.**

+> [!NOTE]
+> At the moment I don't have the time to work on implementing Nearby Share here, even though that's what it's all about.
+I've started working on it, but I don't have the time to finish it at the moment.

 [Protocol documentation](https://github.com/grishka/NearDrop/blob/master/PROTOCOL.md) is available in the NearDrop repository.